elixirschool/elixirschool/README.md

 ### Translating a Lesson

-1. Each of the languages has a folder in root this repo.
+1. Each of the languages has a folder in root of this repo.
 To start translating you need to copy a file from the English language to the corresponding folder in your language and start translating.

 2. Translated lessons must include page metadata.
    * `title` should be a translation of the original lesson's `title`.